How do I need to prepare the wall before I install Aspect?

 Aspect tiles and panels will last well-beyond the lifetime of your kitchen, bath or wall project.
 The tiles and panels are virtually indestructible under normal use.

 Does the surface of an Aspect tile scratch easily?

-Not easily, but it can be scratched like any coated metal surface.
+Not easily, but it can be scratched like any glass surface.

 When starting a project, would I work from one side to the other, or from the center out?

 Working from the center out would balance the working area and ensure your largest tiles in the middle of your space.
 This could be important when a designer pattern is used.
 However, you can start at one end and work to the other.